For every interaction, there is an equal and opposite reaction.

 Traditional communication channels such as phone calls, emails, and SMS continue to work well for customer interaction management, along with many other touchpoints.

 When selecting your preferred communication channel (social media, live chat, surveys, or customer forums), assess what channel your target audience uses the most and how you can offer consistent customer service across those platforms.
 This is possible by implementing an omnichannel communication strategy.

-If your customers are active on social platforms, engage with them by building a robust online presence and creating a safe space for customer interactions.
+If your audience is active on social platforms, increase your customer engagement by building a robust online presence and creating a safe space for customer interactions.
 Invest in researching which mediums work best for your customer interaction management goals and adapt to their algorithms.

 The customer interaction process can seem multi-layered and complex, but it doesn’t have to be.
 Here are seven ways to improve your everyday customer interactions.

 Every customer interaction must begin and end with powerful communication techniques.
 The two main ways of achieving this are practicing open and transparent communication.

 Open communication refers to the equitable exchange of information between two or more people.
 When dealing with a customer, provide them with the necessary details to get the most out of the conversation.
 This prevents misinterpretation and miscommunication, allowing for an honest exchange of mutually beneficial information.